mdn/content/files/en-us/web/progressive_web_apps/guides/installation/index.md

 ### Customizing installation

 By default, the install prompt contains the name and icon for the PWA.
-If you provide values for the [`description`](/en-US/docs/Web/Manifest/description) and [`screenshots`](/en-US/docs/Web/Manifest/screenshots) manifest keys, then, on Android only, these values will be shown in the install prompt, giving the user extra context and motivation to install the PWA.
+If you provide values for the [`description`](/en-US/docs/Web/Manifest/description) and [`screenshots`](/en-US/docs/Web/Manifest/screenshots) manifest members, then, on Android only, these values will be shown in the install prompt, giving the user extra context and motivation to install the PWA.

 The screenshot below shows what the install prompt for the [pwamp demo](https://github.com/MicrosoftEdge/Demos/tree/main/pwamp) looks like on Google Chrome, running on Android: